dmitryd/typo3-simplemvc/README.md

 # SimpleMVC framework for TYPO3 CMS

+**WARNING** This extension is obsolete and will not be updated anymore.
+You are encouranged to use Extbase and TYPO3 >= 6.2.

+---

 This is a TYPO3 "simplemvc" extension.
 It adds a simple high performance MVC framework to TYPO3.

 The extension allows you to have a full MVC stack without using any heavy overheads or obsolete methods.
 The goals of this project are: